Piskoooh/TeleCobot/README.md

-# Human&RobotsRemoteCollaborationSystemUsingLocobots
+# Human & Robots Remote Collaboration System Using Locobots
 This system allows to remote control a cobot (works with ROS Noetic) using openXR interface.
 # Demo
-In this project file, we can remote control Locobot wx200 from Trossen Robotics.
+In this repository, we can remote control Locobot wx200 from Trossen Robotics through VR Interface.

 # Features
 The remote operator can immerse to high fidelity shared environment in third person perspective.